Stone Associates (Gardner, Mass.)

 Also found are photographs of Stone, his workshop, and silver pieces, (mainly taken by his wife, Elizabeth Bent Stone, 1912-1937), and objects made by Stone Associates; photograph albums of duplicate prints; clippings, 5 exhibition catalogs, and brochures; 17 letters; 2 essays on silverware by Jerome A. Heywood; records on stock number card categories; lists of silver gauges, weights, and circles; ten sections of plaster casts of chased silver forms by Arthur J.Stone; and a trade catalog of James Dixon and Son, Sheffield, England, undated.
 A microfiche of a card file is included with the records.

-Biographical/Historical Note: Arthur J. Stone was a leading silversmith; Gardner, Mass.
+Biographical/Historical Note: Arthur J. Stone was a leading silversmith from Gardner, Massachusetts.
 He was trained and worked in Sheffield, England, and Edinburgh, Scotland prior to coming to the U.S. in 1884.
 He was one of the last silversmiths in America to train apprentices to carry out designs in handwrought silver.